hyaku-dl/shonen-magazine-pocket/docs/README.md

 Since people are looking for the download first, here you go:

-Follow [this link](https://smp.hyaku.download/installation) to install smp in your machine.
+Follow [this link](https://smp.hyaku.download/installation) to install SMP scraper on your machine.

 ## **Features**